Pane Casereccio

 b.
 Place two metal bread pans on the same rack, one on each side of the pizza steel / cast-iron pan.
 These will be used for steaming.

 c.
-Preheat the oven to 500°F for one hour.
+Preheat the oven to 500°F (260°C) for one hour, or whatever is the maximum temperature of your oven.

 d.
-With 10 minutes remaining on the preheat, roll up six absorbent dish towels and place in a Pyrex dish of water.
+With 10 minutes remaining on the preheat, roll up six microfiber towels and place in a Pyrex dish of water.
 Microwave until boiling slightly, about 10 minutes.

 e.
-Separately, microwave 1 cup of water until it is boiling gently, about 3-4 minutes.
+Separately, microwave 2 cups water until it is boiling gently, about 3-4 minutes.

 f.
-Use tongs to transfer three hot towels into each of the bread pans in the oven.
-Pour 1/2 cup of boiling water, as well, into each.
+Use tongs to transfer three hot microfiber towels into each of the bread pans in the oven.
+Pour one cup of boiling water into each.

 g.
 Let steam develop in the oven for 5 minutes.